aws-deadline/deadline-cloud-for-nuke/DEVELOPMENT.md

    NukeAdaptor run --init-data file://init-data.yaml --run-data file://run-data.yaml --path-mapping-rules file://path-mapping.yaml
    ```

+   NOTE: The NukeAdaptor expects that the Nuke executable is named `nuke` and is set on the PATH.
+If this is not the case, you can set the `NUKE_ADAPTOR_NUKE_EXECUTABLE` environment variable to the path to the Nuke executable.

-5. The resulting image(s) will be written based on the output(s) specified on the write node(s), taking any path mapping into account.
+4. The result will be written based on the output specified on the write node, taking any path mapping into account.